 Seattle is known for its rain.
 For about nine months out of the year, Seattle lives under an almost perpetual cloud of grey, interspersed with showers and drizzles.

 Occasionally, the city get days during the winter and spring months when the sun makes an appearance.
 However, the bulk of the sunny days are in the months of mid-June to mid-September, when the rains take a break and the sun takes the stage.
 That’s when most Seattleites spend their time enjoying water activities in Seattle.

-As we say our good-byes to the city we’ve called home for the past seven years, I thought I would share our favorite activities in Seattle for families.
+As we say our good-byes to the city we’ve called home for the past seven years, I want to share with you our favorite activities in Seattle for families.
 Although these activities are great to do in the summer, you can pretty much do them any time of the year.

 See animals at Woodland Park Zoo